hyf1888/JustLend-DAO-Doc/docs/getting_started/concepts/supply.md

 **Dynamic Rate Updates:** As tokens are supplied, borrowed, repaid, or withdrawn from the liquidity pool, interest rates are updated in real time.
 These adjustments are guided by on-chain data, including token balances, oracle-determined prices, and the borrow utilization ratio.

 ### **How Do I Supply Assets**
-Supplying can be done with a user interface [JustLend SBM](https://app.justlend.org/homeNew?lang=en-US) or SBM V2.
+Supplying can be done with a user interface [SBM V1](https://app.justlend.org/homeNew?lang=en-US) or SBM V2.
 Before we walk through the steps of a supplying sequence, let’s cover some key parameters:

 SBM:
 * `Supply APY:` the annual rewards from the jTokens users receive by supplying assets, which influenced by the borrow utilization rate and fluctuated by the time;